-In 2016 and 2015 the entry age normal cost method was used.
+In 2017 and 2016 the entry age normal cost method was used.
 The actuarial assumptions included a 3.0 percent investment rate of return, which is the expected long-term investment returns on the employer's own investments, and an annual healthcare cost trend rate of approximately 8.0 percent, reduced to an ultimate rate of 3.886 percent in 2076.
-Inflation assumptions of 2.25 percent were used in 2016 and 2015, respectively.
-The assumed rate of annual salary increase is 3.5 percent in 2016 and 2015.
+Inflation assumptions of 2.25 percent were used in 2017 and 2016.
+The assumed rate of annual salary increase is 3.5 percent in 2017 and 2016.
 The UAAL is being amortized as a level dollar of projected payroll on an open basis.
-The remaining amortization period at March 31, 2016, was twenty years.
+The remaining amortization period at March 31, 2017, was nineteen years.